roberts/hardhat-laravel/README.md

 This Laravel package is designed to control [Hardhat](https://hardhat.org) from a [Laravel](https://laravel.org) application through a monorepo with both applications installed in a specific structure.
 Please read the documentation below for proper creation:

+## Package functionality

+- Wrapper around Hardhat, not a replacement: this package doesn’t ship Hardhat (a Node.js tool).
+It exposes a convenient Laravel API to run the underlying shell commands in your Hardhat project.
+- Artisan command(s): provides Artisan commands you can run or schedule to automate workflows (e.g., compile, run scripts, tests; you can also create a scheduled “update” flow that runs `npm update` in your Hardhat project).
+- Process execution: uses Laravel’s Process facade to execute commands within your configured Hardhat project directory, enabling PHP to interoperate with Node/Hardhat safely.
+- Service provider: registers the commands and a singleton wrapper that manages the path to your Hardhat project and exposes helper methods.
+- Configuration: includes a publishable config file to set the path to your Hardhat project (defaults to `base_path('blockchain')`).
+See the Configuration section below.

 ## Laravel & Hardhat Monorepo Creation

 Before installing this package, you need to create the monorepo structure with an app folder for your Laravel application and a blockchain folder for Hardhat.